-After transcripts are received veterans must call the Veterans Office to request a transcript evaluation and a SEP for a VA-approved Program of Study.
-Once the SEP is complete, veterans will receive an email to their RCCD email account to contact the Counseling office to review and pick up the VA SEP copy.
+After transcripts are received, veterans must call Veterans Services to request a transcript evaluation and a SEP for a VA-approved Program of Study.
+Once the SEP is complete, veterans will receive an email to their RCCD email account to contact Counseling to review and pick up the VA SEP copy.
 After completion of the SEP, veterans can register for approved classes.
 Check the VA website at www.gibill.va.gov each term for the listing of VA- approved programs at RCCD.
-After registering, veterans must turn in the Veteran's Statement of Responsibility (VISOR) to the Veterans' Services Office at the college where the class is offered.
+After registering, veterans must turn in the Veteran's Statement of Responsibility (VISOR) to Veterans Services at the college where the class is offered.
 The Statement of Responsibility is required in order for enrollment certification to be submitted to the VA and to avoid being dropped for non-payment by RCCD; this process may take 2-3 weeks.
-Veterans are eligible for priority registration for four years after being discharged from active duty.
-In order to be eligible veterans must take a copy of their DD214 discharge papers to the Veterans' Services or Admissions Office at Riverside City College, Norco College, or Moreno Valley College.
-Staff there will tell eligible veterans their priority registration dates.
-These dates are also posted on the VA website.
+Eligible veterans, members on active duty, and current and former members of the reserves are eligible for priority registration.
+To determine eligibility and priority registration benefits, please contact Veterans Services at your home college.

-Veterans' assistance is available at all three colleges.
-Contact the Veterans' Office by phone:
+Veterans assistance is available at all three colleges.
+Contact Veterans Services by phone:

-Moreno Valley College or Ben Clark Training Center 951-571-6247
+Moreno Valley College or Ben Clark Training Ce enter 951-571-6247

-Norco College 951-372-7142
+Norco College

-Riverside City College 951-222-8607
+Riverside City College